xkyleann/TicketLineDesign/README.md

 # Design of Medical Clinic Ticket Line
 This repository contains the source code and UML diagrams for a software engineering project.
-The project aims to develop a software application or system using software engineering principles and practices.
+The project aims to develop a software application or system using software engineering principles and practice.

 ## Projects
 ### Project 1: [Medical Clinic](https://github.com/xkyleann/Software_Engineering/tree/main/Medical%20Clinic)